 For starters, he wanted Savannah to be a land of opportunity for poor folk trapped in the downward spiral of debtor’s prisons.
 Yes, y’all: he was a champion of prison reform!
 For anyone willing to take a risk and move their family to his colony, he promised free land: 50 acres for everyone, including a house downtown and a plot of land for farming.
 Everyone was promised the exact same size house and the exact same amount of land.
 Even Oglethorpe, who also decided to live in a tent for 10 years because of … equality, I guess?

 Anyway, Oglethorpe also bucked the trend of treating the existing residents of the Americas with hostility.
-Instead, he befriended the local indigenous people, the Yamacraw tribe, and established peaceful relationship with Chief Tomachichi, who to this day is buried in Oglethorpe square.
+Instead, he befriended the local indigenous people, the Yamacraw tribe, and established a peaceful relationship with Chief Tomachichi, whose monument you can find in Wright Square.

 Oh: and he banned slavery, too.

 When Savannah was first founded, 4 things were outlawed.